How to Remove “Homegroup” from Windows Explorer Navigation Pane?

-This tutorial will help you in removing "Homegroup" item from the Navigation pane as shown in following screenshot:
+This tutorial will help you in removing "Homegroup" icon from the Navigation pane in Windows 7 or later as shown in following screenshot:

 Simply follow these simple steps:

-1. Type regedit in RUN or Start Menu search box and press Enter.
+1. Type regedit in RUN or Start search box and press Enter.
 It'll open Registry Editor.

 2. Now go to following key:

-3. Now you'll need to change value of "Attributes" DWORD value present in the right-side section.
+3. Now you'll need to change value of Attributes DWORD present in the right-side section.
 But Windows will not allow you to change its value as you won't have proper permissions.
+So take ownership of ShellFolder key with the help of this guide.

-4. Now double-click on "Attributes" DWORD value given in right-side section and change its value to b094010c
+4. Now double-click on Attributes DWORD given in right-side section and change its value to b094010c

 5. That's it.
-Log off or restart your system and "Homegroup" will no longer present in Explorer window.
+Restart, log off or restart Explorer as given here to take effect and "Homegroup" will no longer present in Explorer window.

-NOTE: If you want to restore "Homegroup" in Navigation pane, simply change value of "Attributes" DWORD to b084010c using step 4.
+If you want to restore "Homegroup" in Navigation pane, simply change value of Attributes DWORD to b084010c using step 4.

 PS: If you want to completely disable "Homegroup" feature, you can visit following tutorial: